Kyrock, Kentucky: Transportation

-In addition to the Nolin River, Kyrock was also served with a ferry that connected the town to Whistle Mountain, and eventually to areas along what is now State Highway 728 into the northeastern portion of the county.
-Ferry service was discontinued a few years before the U.S. Army Corps of Engineers impounded Nolin River to build Nolin Dam in 1963.
-State Highway 65 (KY 65; now signed as State Highway 259), which connected Kyrock to other communities and areas of the county, including Brownsville.
+In addition to the Nolin River, Kyrock was also served with a ferry that connected the town to Whistle Mountain, and eventually to areas along what is now KY 728 into the northeastern portion of the county.
+Ferry service was discontinued around 1958, about five years before the U.S. Army Corps of Engineers impounded Nolin River and completing Nolin River Dam more than a mile north of Kyrock in 1963.
+State Highway 65 (KY 65; now signed as KY 259 since 1961), which connected Kyrock to other communities and areas of the county including Brownsville, was the primary highway in and out of the general area.
 The main street in and out of the town of Kyrock, now Kyrock Road (CR-1051), led 2.4 mi west to KY 65 in Sweeden.

 Today, Kyrock is nothing more than an rural, unincorporated community along a county-maintained road off KY 259 near Sweeden.
 Kyrock Road runs from KY 259 in Sweeden to KY 728 just west of Nolin Lake.

+Historical legacy

+The legacy of Kyrock still goes strong long after the town was disincorporated in the late 1950s.
+A local volunteer fire department, the local elementary school, and more recently, a nearby diner bears the Kyrock name in the present day.
+The Kyrock Missionary Baptist Church still exists, albeit in a newer building., and has since been renamed as Sweeden Missionary Baptist Church.
+In 2014, the Kentucky Historical Society placed a historical marker on Kyrock in front of Kyrock Elementary School.